 ADF Solutions was founded in 2006 on the knowledge that the need for digital investigations would grow exponentially with the increasing reliance on digital devices, the Internet, and the growth of Big Data, Internet of Things (IoT), machine learning and artificial intelligence.
 ADF's goal is to increase the speed of digital investigations, and to make it easier for non-technical operators to perform investigations, analyze the data and create court-ready reports.

-Because ADF digital forensic software is affordable and easy-to-use, over 10,000 users rely on ADF Digital Evidence Investigator®, Triage-Investigator®, and Triage-G2® to power on-scene and lab investigations.
+Because ADF digital forensic software is affordable and easy-to-use, investigators and forensic professionals worldwide rely on ADF Digital Evidence Investigator®, Triage-Investigator®, and Triage-G2® to power on-scene and lab investigations.
 ADF tools are used globally by law enforcement agencies forming a High Tech Crime Unit (HTCU), investigating Financial Fraud, responding to mass casualty events, or solving Internet Crimes Against Children, among other uses.
 Corporate investigators, universities, and the military also rely on ADF software to power their investigations.
 While they may not have the same requirements as law enforcement, these organizations value the forensically sound manner in which our software operates.